What Causes Covid Hair Loss? Understanding Telogen Effluvium

 In Conclusion

 We are still learning about the long-term effects of COVID-19, and our understanding of the virus is constantly evolving.
 COVID-19-related hair loss or Telogen Effluvium can disrupt the regular hair growth cycle due to severe stress from illness.
-For now, Covid hair loss is a temporary side effect, and for most people, the hair loss is reversible.
+For now, hair loss after covid is a temporary side effect, and for most people, the hair loss is reversible.

 We know that physical and emotional stressors associated with the virus play a crucial role in hair shedding.
 Therefore, we should implement effective coping strategies and give ourselves time to heal during this difficult time.
 As our understanding of COVID-19 evolves, recognizing and addressing the impact of COVID-19 hair loss is crucial for comprehensive recovery and well-being.